Sushantgodase10/Sushant-World/README.md

 # Chunking
 # Code Splitting
 # Dynamic Bundling
-- All of then JS file size and we have a lot of child componenets inside the evary compoenets are bundling the size
+- All of then JS file size and we have a lot of child components inside the evary compoenets are bundling the size
 # Why to be called Lazy loading/ on demand loading?
 - When are app load intialy  are app Home we load it will not load the code for Grocery, only when i go to my Grocery page then only Grocery  then will Grocery code in the app. that is know as lazy loading